+B. Policies for evaluation

-It is the policy of the Department and CLAS that the teaching of all faculty shall be peer-evaluated.
-Tenure-track faculty are peer evaluated each semester until tenure, and tenured faculty are reviewed annually.
-Lecturers, Adjuncts, Post-docs and Graduate Students who are responsible for entire courses are also peer evaluated each semester.
-At the beginning of each semester the Associate Chair shall assign tenured faculty or senior lecturers to peer evaluate another member of the faculty (the reviewer should be of the same or higher rank as the instructor being reviewed).
-All tenured faculty are expected to participate in peer evaluation each year.
-The peer evaluator shall (a) attend at least one class, giving at least two weeks notice; (b) review the syllabus and other instructional materials of the faculty member; (c) and write a letter evaluating both positive and negative aspects of the faculty member's teaching.
+The peer evaluator shall (a) attend at least one class, giving at least two weeks notice; (b) review the syllabus and other instructional materials of the faculty member; and (c) write a letter evaluating both positive and negative aspects of the faculty member's teaching.
 If there are problems beyond the control of the faculty member that may affect the teaching or student evaluations (such as poor physical conditions in the classroom) these should be noted and the information given to the Chair.
-These evaluations then form the peer evaluations for tenure and promotion considerations and for teaching awards.